sybrew/the-seo-framework/readme.txt

 			* This value means "override and disable the default robots-setting".
 				* For example, if you set `noindex` to all tags, but set `-1` to a specific tag, the tag may be indexed.
 			* Because the options were simpler before, `-1` will be treated as `1`.
 So, when you downgrade, this setting will yield the opposite effect.
-	* TODO maybe: Remove the character counter for titles and descriptions, while keeping them for social inputs?
-		* Also remove the related display-options?
-		* Yes, people like the character counter, but it's really not good for SEO.
 	* TODO maybe: strip the removed options on database upgrade... (this will also happen on manual save...)
 	* Webkit flexbox vendor prefixes in all CSS files.
 All browsers that relied on these have been updated to the latest spec since.
 * **Fixed:**